wqking/metapp/readme.md

 int n = 9;
 ```

-rn holds a referent to n.
+rn holds a reference to n.
 C++ equivalence is `int & rn = n;`

 ```c++